calsev/bannerlord_smith_forever/README.md

 # Development

-Until Taleworlds releases mod tools, development is a bit hacky and involves inspection of decompiled code.
+Until TaleWorlds releases mod tools, development is a bit hacky and involves inspection of decompiled code.

 Some tools: